 Once you've accepted your offer, naturally you'll start to think about moving in to your new home!
 Your offer will contain a lot of information about your new residence, including the terms and conditions of living in University-allocated accommodation and the rules and regulations for your residence.
 You should take the time to read this information before you arrive so that you know what is expected of you as a tenant of the University.
 Visit the online guide page for your residence for all the information about living in your residence and moving in with us.

-Shortly after you've accepted your offer, you'll receive a link to our online induction to living in University allocated accommodation.
+At the end of August you'll receive a link to our online induction to living in University allocated accommodation.
 Visit our arrivals and moving in page for more information and the next steps for you to think about.

 You don't need to pay any accommodation fees at this stage, as long as you have accepted your offer of accommodation you will receive an invoice after you have fully registered at University.